The 50 best free 3D model download sites & 3D archives to get STL, OBj, C4D, ... files for printing, Unity, Blender, 3ds Max, Sketchup, ...

 If you need character 3D models of the highest quality, Human Alloy is possibly the site for you.
 Its models consist of up to 20 million polygons.
 But you can choose from 6 mesh resolutions to balance quality and rendering speed.
 The textures are broken up into 10 separate masks – allowing you to completely recolor the models (see above).
 Test drive Human Alloy’s two free 3D models to work out if that sort of setup suits your workflow.

 The 3D printer manufacturer gCreate has designed a series of drop-dead cool home decoration accessories.
-Our personal favorite is the fruit bowl, pictured above, but a bonsai planter is an outstanding second place.
-You can download and print these free 3D models on any 3D printer.
+Our personal favorite is the fruit bowl, pictured above, but a bonsai planter is an outstanding second place. gCreate offers free 3D models to download and print on any 3D printer.

 Originally launched by Anthropologists, MorphoSource is a project centered online platform enabling researchers to upload and share their 3D designs.
 Users can browse the files by scientific taxonomy, anatomical region, data type, or bibliography.
 The data comes from high-resolution 3D scans of extinct and extant species.
 It can be cited in journals using DOIs.
 The free 3D models are also organized according to the projects of the contributing researchers.